oveleon/contao-cookiebar/docs/CONFIGURATION.md

 `Template` | Defines the template to be used (see [Styling & Customization](CUSTOMIZATION.md) for more information) `Info-Links` | Here you can select several pages from the page picker, which are displayed in the footer of the cookie bar. (e.g. imprint, privacy policy)

 ℹ After creating a configuration, cookie settings necessary for the system are automatically created.
-If you do not want to display essential cookies, you can simply hide them.
+If you do not want to display system cookies, you can simply hide them.

 ### Create new cookie group
 Now you can create additional cookie groups and thus create a meaningful separation between analysis cookies and others.
 A special feature is that groups can also be created without cookies and thus only act as a descriptive group.